Muhammad Asha Hatokhshoqo: Russo-Circassian War

-Despite his arm, he had a special rifle adapted to his short hand, and according to records, he was highly successful in marksmanship, but could'nt cut flesh with his sword enough to split it in two.
+Despite his arm, he had a special rifle adapted to his short hand, and according to records, he was highly successful in marksmanship, but couldn't cut flesh with his sword enough to split it in two.
 In 1835, Muhammad went to Istanbul to have his crippled arm treated.
 During his stay in the spring and summer, he also took an interest in social problems and held meetings with Ottoman officials.
 In the petition submitted to Sultan Mahmud II on April 28, 1835, Muhammed requested that 1,000 Circassian households be settled on Ottoman territory to protect them from Russian attacks and that the state provide assistance to them.
 Muhammad was recognized by the Ottoman government as the leader of the Hajret Kabardians and a representative of Circassia.
 Additionally, he received the title of "Bey" from the Sultan, and instructions were given to meet the needs of the migrants.

 According to an Ottoman document dated July 19, 1835, 400 Circassian households arrived in small groups at the port of Samsun and were settled in Çorum, Amasya and Samsun.
 Despite the status and wealth promised to Muhammad by the Ottomans, he returned to Circassia after his request was fulfilled and the Circassian families were settled in the Ottoman Empire.
 In 1843, his unit was defeated by Colonel Krugovski at Bekeshevskiy.